flix/flix/README.md

-# Flix: Programming with Fixpoints #
+# Flix: Programming with Fixed Points #

-A new programming language for declarative fixpoint computations based on Datalog.
+A new programming language for declarative fixed-point computations based on Datalog.

 ## Syntax Highlighting ##